nesfit/IW5/Lectures/Lecture_01/PITCHME.md

 +++

 #### Parameter with `params[]`
-* Can be used only with the last parameter in method signature.
+* Can be used only with the last parameter in a method signature.
 * Has to be declared as an array.
 * Used to pass multiple variables of the same type.
-* Used to create more universal methods with variable count of parameters.
+* Used to create more universal methods with a variable count of parameters.

 ```C#
 private int Sum(params int[] ints)